 Next, click on the newly created folder and then go to Folder settings.
 Select the Remote server mount from the drop-down menu list.

-Next, click Add new remote server mount, and select the Remote server and choose the Azure Blob Storage that you added in the previous step.
+Next, click Add new remote server mount, select the Remote server and choose the Azure Blob Storage that you added in the previous step.
 Now, if you have a subfolder under the storage container in Azure blob that you want to mount, you could add it under the Remote path.
 In this example, I will mount the root of that storage container so I will leave the Remote path blank.

 Click Save and then you should immediately see your files from the Azure storage container mounted in the Files.com folder as shown in the figure below.

-What you could next is, start operating on these files just like any other files in Files.com, you can preview them, download them, or you could also upload new files into this folder, you can upload directly via the browser with drag and drop.
+What you could do next is, start operating on these files just like any other files in Files.com, you can preview them, download them, or you could also upload new files into this folder, you can upload directly via the browser with drag and drop.

 You can also operate on this folder using any of the supported protocols, including FTP and SFTP to share those files across your organization.

-The great thing about the mount scenario is, once you connect and upload files into the folder in Files.com, they will show immediately in the Azure container.
+The great thing about the mount scenario is, that once you connect and upload files into the folder in Files.com, they will show immediately in the Azure container.
 And if you deleted a file from the folder, it will also be reflected in the container.
 In the short clip video below, I used the SFTP client from FileZilla to demonstrate the remote server mount feature.

 Deploy Remote Server Sync